inBeat/inbeat-website/content/top-influencers/tiktok/barbers/_index.md

 ---
-title: Top 10 Barbers TikTok Influencers In 2023
+title: Top 10 Barbers TikTok Influencers In 2024
 description: >-
-  Find top barbers TikTok influencers in 2023.
-Most popular hashtags: #fyp #duet #foryoupage.
+  Find top barbers TikTok influencers in 2024.
+Most popular hashtags: #duet #foryoupage #fyp.
 platform: TikTok
-hits: 823
+hits: 825
-text_top: See the top-rated TikTok accounts on inBeat.
+text_top: Identify the top-rated TikTok profiles on inBeat.
-text_bottom: inBeat aggregates 823 TikTok influencers like this for you to pitch.
+text_bottom: inBeat holds 825 TikTok influencers like this for you to connect with.
 profiles:
   - username: "alithebarber__"
     fullname: >-